-Travel Nurse housing is a very common concern, especially for the new travel nurse.
-There are multiple options to consider when asking the question “where am I going to live?”
+There are 3 travel nurse housing options to consider when asking the question Where am I going to live?

-I would recommend that you treat each assignment individually and assess housing availability and cost prior to determining if you are going to accept a stipend instead of company provided housing.
+It’s important that you treat each assignment individually and assess housing availability and cost prior to determining if you are going to accept a travel nurse housing stipend instead of company provided housing.
 There are some areas that finding housing that is furnished is difficult.
+In these situations it’s likely better to take company housing.
 Make sure that you have options.

 - The Gypsy Nurse Facebook Housing Group

 - The Gypsy Nurse Housing via Furnished Finder

 - Furnished Finder which has over 40,000 properties listed on their site

 - Aggregate apartment rental sites